raspibolt/raspibolt/guide/bonus/lightning/ambossping.md

 ---

 AmbossPing is a simple bash script that sends node health check pings to amboss.space.
-You don't need to have Thunderhub installed.
+Additionally, if you have your telegram account linked to your profile in amboss.space, you will receive notifications every time the health check status of your node has been changed.
+For all of that, you don't need to have Thunderhub installed.
 The script is based on Carsten Otto's [bash](https://gist.github.com/C-Otto/cd5d7b0e67fc2e3e212cf13a558b101f) with added reporting for better troubleshooting of the reported statuses if needed.

 Difficulty: Easy